IPS-Eye-White

 Is The God of the Bible Really God?

 What is truly interesting is that most people seem to be prejudiced against the Bible, but well disposed towards other 'scriptures'.
-In fact, if you quote the Bible, it is quite likely that you will hear something like "everyone knows the Bible is full of errors and contradictions".
-However if you were to appeal to... say... the writings of Buddha, you would probably be viewed as a wise, or even enlightened, person.
-This is a rather illogical situation, because there is far more evidence in favor of the Bible being true, than there is for any of the other 'holy books' like the Qur’an, the Bhagavad-Gita, the writings of Confucius, or the Book of Mormon.
-This evidence includes it's humanly impossible authorship, it's candor about the faults and failings of it's main characters, fulfilled prophecy, and it's archaeological and scientific accuracy... none of which are seen in the books of other religions.
+In fact, if you quote the Bible, it is ore than possible that you will hear something like "everyone knows the Bible is full of errors and contradictions".
+However if you were to appeal to... say... the writings of Buddha, you would probably be viewed as a wise or even enlightened, person.
+This is a rather illogical situation, because there is far more evidence in favor of the Bible being true, than there is for any of the other 'holy books' like the Qur’an, the Bhagavad-Gita, the Book of Mormon etc. This evidence includes it's humanly impossible authorship, it's candor about the faults and failings of it's main characters, fulfilled prophecy, and it's archaeological and scientific accuracy... none of which are seen in the books of other religions.

 Has Anyone Ever Seen God?

-Many seem to believe that, when it comes to whether anyone has ever seen God, the Bible contradicts itself...
-In more than one place the gospel of John says that, apart from Jesus, no man has ever seen God, while others seem to unambiguously state that, on occasion, people (especially in the Old Testament) saw Him.
-An oft offered explanation is that these people were having visions or dreams, or what they actually saw was an angel of the Lord, or even Christ.
+Many seem to believe that the Bible contradicts itself regarding whether anyone has ever seen God.
+In more than one place the gospel of John says that, apart from Jesus, no man has ever seen God.
+Others seem to unambiguously state that, on occasion, people (especially in the Old Testament) saw Him.
+An oft offered explanation is that these people were having visions or dreams or what they actually saw was an angel of the Lord or Christ.
 Does this explanation hold up to closer scrutiny?

 The Trinity